Tariq-Mehmood-Malik/Docker/dockernetwork.md

 ![db01](images/db01.png)

+# Docker Networking Overview

-One end of the veth pair resides within the container's `network namespace` and acts as the container’s primary network interface (e.g., `eth0`).
-The other end is connected to the Docker `bridge network` (`defualt docker0`) which allows the container to communicate with other containers and the host.
-The veth pair serves as a `virtual cable` connecting the isolated container network to the host’s network stack.
+One end of the **veth pair** resides within the container's network namespace and acts as the container’s primary network interface (e.g., `eth0`).
+The other end is connected to the Docker bridge network (`docker0`), which allows the container to communicate with other containers and the host.
+The veth pair serves as a virtual cable connecting the isolated container network to the host’s network stack.

-Each container has its own `network namespace`, which includes its own IP address, routing table, and network interfaces.
+Each container has its own **network namespace**, which includes its own IP address, routing table, and network interfaces.
 This isolation ensures that containers do not interfere with each other’s network configurations, maintaining a secure and independent networking environment.
 The container’s network namespace is connected to the host's network via the Docker bridge (`docker0`) and its veth pair.

-When a container sends outbound traffic (e.g., to access the internet), Docker performs `SNAT`.
-This translates the container’s private IP to the host’s public IP. `Destination NAT (DNAT)` is performed when a response comes back to the host, DNAT maps the response to the appropriate container by converting the public IP back to the container’s private IP address.
+When a container sends outbound traffic (e.g., to access the internet), Docker performs **SNAT**.
+This translates the container’s private IP to the host’s public IP. **DNAT** is performed when a response comes back to the host, mapping the response to the appropriate container by converting the public IP back to the container’s private IP address.

 This ensures that the container can access external services while remaining secure behind the host's IP address.

-The `bridge network` in Docker connects containers to the host’s network, allowing them to communicate both with each other and with the outside world.
-The bridge operates at the `data link layer` (Layer 2), forwarding packets based on `MAC addresses`.
+The **bridge network** in Docker connects containers to the host’s network, allowing them to communicate both with each other and with the outside world.
+The bridge operates at the **data link layer** (Layer 2) and Layer 3, forwarding packets based on both **MAC addresses** and **IP addresses**.
+Containers on the same bridge network can communicate directly with each other by sending packets to the bridge.
+The bridge also connects to the host’s network interface, enabling containers to access external resources via NAT.

+# Docker Networking Overview

+One end of the **veth pair** resides within the container's network namespace and acts as the container’s primary network interface (e.g., `eth0`).
+The other end is connected to the Docker bridge network (`docker0`), which allows the container to communicate with other containers and the host.
+The veth pair serves as a virtual cable connecting the isolated container network to the host’s network stack.

+Each container has its own **network namespace**, which includes its own IP address, routing table, and network interfaces.
+This isolation ensures that containers do not interfere with each other’s network configurations, maintaining a secure and independent networking environment.
+The container’s network namespace is connected to the host's network via the Docker bridge (`docker0`) and its veth pair.

+When a container sends outbound traffic (e.g., to access the internet), Docker performs **SNAT**.
+This translates the container’s private IP to the host’s public IP. **DNAT** is performed when a response comes back to the host, mapping the response to the appropriate container by converting the public IP back to the container’s private IP address.

+This ensures that the container can access external services while remaining secure behind the host's IP address.

+The **bridge network** in Docker connects containers to the host’s network, allowing them to communicate both with each other and with the outside world.
+The bridge operates at the Layer 2 and Layer 3, forwarding packets based on both **MAC addresses** and **IP addresses**, depending on the specific communication (between containers or the host).
 Containers on the same bridge network can communicate directly with each other by sending packets to the bridge.
 The bridge also connects to the host’s network interface, enabling containers to access external resources via NAT.

 ---